Heating and Cooling Industry (HVAC) Terms & Definitions

 Refers to a furnace’s compatibility with typical thermostat wiring configurations for heating and cooling.
 An Air conditioning ready furnace usually has a “multi-speed” blower motor, capable of handling a variety of air conditioner sizes (i.e. 2-3.5 tons).

 Stands for “cubic feet per minute.”
 This refers to the speed of the blower motor.
-It takes 400 CFM to push 1 ton of air.
+It takes a minimum of 400 CFM to support each ton of air conditioning.

 The BTU output which matches or exceeds your home’s estimated heating cost.